gnlaera/CDM/README.md

 The Jungian Depth Map is qualitative.

 It does not generate a projection score, shadow score, or individuation score.
+Instead, each prompt offers a set of plain-English choices grounded in the Jungian ideas being explored.
+The user can select several choices and add their own wording if needed.

-Instead, it asks questions such as:
+The choices cover themes such as:

-- What image of yourself feels threatened in conflict?
-- What quality in yourself is hardest to admit?
+- the qualities I most want my partner to see in me
+- the qualities I most fear being seen as having
+- shadow qualities that are harder to own
-- Who does your partner seem to become in your mind?
+- who my partner can seem to become in my mind during conflict
+- the role I can move into in response
+- older emotional patterns that may be touched
+- feelings I most want the conflict to remove
-- What do you think the event means?
+- meanings I may be adding to the event
-- What familiar emotional situation does this remind you of?
-- What feeling are you trying to make your partner remove?
-- What part belongs to you?
-- What real relationship issue remains after separating projection from reality?
+- the real relationship issue that may remain

-The purpose is to create hypotheses for reflection, not conclusions about the unconscious.
+- possible personal growth tasks

+The **Build Jungian reflection** button turns the selected themes into a short natural-language reflection.
+It uses cautious wording and treats the result as a working hypothesis, not an interpretation of the unconscious.

+The selections and notes remain on the device and are not included in the Share Code.

 ## Conflict Episode Mapper

-The Conflict Episode Mapper helps one person slow down a real disagreement.
+The Conflict Episode Mapper helps one person slow down a real disagreement using curated multiple-choice prompts.
+The user can select several choices and add their own wording if needed.

 It walks through:

 1. What happened?
-2. What did I feel?
+2. What did I feel first?
-3. What did I think it meant?
+3. What did I decide it meant?
-4. What does my partner say they meant?
+4. What did my partner actually say they meant?
 5. What evidence supports or challenges my interpretation?
-6. What role did I move into?
+6. What protective role did I move into?
-7. What fear, need, or vulnerable feeling was underneath?
+7. What softer fear or need was underneath?
-8. What did my response bring out in my partner?
+8. What did my response seem to bring out in my partner?
-9. What part belongs to me?
+9. What belongs to me to work on?
-10. What real issue remains between us?
+10. What real issue remains?

-At the end, the user considers whether the next task is:
+The **Build episode summary** button turns the selected entries into a plain-English summary and suggests the likely next kind of task, such as:

 - repair
-- change
+- concrete change or negotiation
 - a boundary
-- acceptance
+- acceptance of a real difference
+- gathering more information before deciding

+The summary does not decide who was right and does not assume equal responsibility.
+Episode selections and notes remain on the device and are not included in the Share Code.

 ## How to use the tool well